Skip to content

 Lord Stirling Deep Dive Series

 Some called him William, others called him General.
 Some even called him Lord Stirling.
-Whatever you called him, William Alexander, aka Lord Stirling, was one of the most interesting people of the Revolutionary War.
+Whatever you called him (WA below), aka Lord Stirling, was one of the most interesting people of the Revolutionary War.

 Sycamores AI Rendering Lord Stirling Estate

-Stirling Manor- 13 Colonies’ Most Prestigious Manor Was Right In Basking Ridge, New Jersey
+Stirling Manor- The 13 Colonies’ Most Prestigious Manor was in Basking Ridge, New Jersey

 William Alexander Propreitary House and Stirling Manor Which Came First